-Table 7 Relevant definitions to help interpret Environmental Water Requirements (EWRs) Term Definition EWR code Each EWR is given a specific code that abbreviates the EWR name (e.g. SF1 for small fresh 1).
+Term Definition and guide to interpreting information EWR code Each EWR is given a specific code that abbreviates the EWR name (e.g. SF1 for small fresh 1).
 This code is used to link ecological objectives and EWRs.
-Ecological Objectives The LTWP ecological objectives supported by the EWR.
-Includes reference to codes of all LTWP objectives supported (e.g. NF1 = objective 1 for Native Fish), and a short description of key objectives and life stages being targeted (e.g. spawning or recruitment).
+Ecological objectives The LTWP ecological objectives supported by the EWR.
+Includes reference to codes of all LTWP objectives supported (e.g. NF1 = Objective 1 for Native Fish), and a short description of key objectives and life stages being targeted (e.g. spawning or recruitment).
 Bold text indicates the primary objectives of each EWR.
 See Tables 2-5 for full objectives.
-Gauge The flow gauging station that best represents the flow within the planning unit, and is most feasible, for the purpose of the respective EWR and associated ecological objective(s).
+Gauge The flow gauging station that best represents the flow within the planning unit, for the purpose of the respective EWR and associated ecological objective(s).
 To assess the achievement of the EWR, flow recorded at this gauge should be used.
-Flow rate or flow volume The flow rate (typically ML/d) that is required to achieve the relevant ecological objective(s) for the EWR.
+Flow rate The flow rate (typically ML/d) that is required to achieve the relevant ecological objective(s) for the EWR.
+Most EWRs are defined using a flow rate, whilst flow volumes are used for EWRs that represent flows into some large wetland systems.
 Timing The required timing (or season, typically expressed as a range of months within the year) for a flow event to achieve the specified ecological objective(s) of the EWR.
 In some cases, a preferred timing is provided, along with a note that the event may occur at 'anytime'.
-This indicates that ecological objectives may be achieved outside the preferred timing window, but potentially with sub-optimal outcomes.
+This indicates that ecological objectives may be achieved outside the preferred timing window, but perhaps with sub-optimal outcomes.
 In these instances, for the purposes of managing and delivering environmental water, the preferred timing should be used to give greater confidence in achieving ecological objectives.
 Natural events may occur at other times and still achieve ecological objectives.
-Duration The duration for which flows must be above the specified flow rate, or within the flow band for SF2, for the flow event to achieve the specified ecological objective(s) of the EWR.
-Typically, this is expressed as a minimum duration.
-Longer durations will often be desirable and deliver better ecological outcomes.
-Flows may persist on floodplains and within wetland systems after a flow event has past.
-Where relevant a second duration may also be specified, representing the duration for which water should be retained within floodplain and wetland systems.
-Frequency The frequency at which the flow event should occur to achieve the ecological objective(s) associated with the EWR.
-Frequency is expressed as the number of years that the event should occur within a 10-year period.
-In most instances, more frequent events will deliver better outcomes.
-Clustering of events over successive years can occur in response to climate patterns.
-Clustering can be ecologically desirable for the recovery and recruitment of native fish, vegetation and waterbirds populations, however extended dry periods between clustered events can be detrimental.
-Achieving ecological objectives will require a pattern of events over time that achieves both the frequency and maximum inter-flow period, and the two must be considered together when evaluating outcomes or managing systems.
-Where a range of frequencies is indicated (e.g. 3-5 years in 10), the range reflects factors including the natural variability in population requirements, uncertainty in the knowledge base, and variability in response during different climate sequences (e.g. maintenance of populations during dry climate sequences at the lower end of the range, and population improvement and recovery during wet climate sequences at the upper end of the range).
-The lower end of the frequency range (when applied over the long term) may not be sufficient to maintain populations and is unlikely to achieve any recovery or improvement targets.
-As such, when evaluating EWR achievement over the long-term through statistical analysis of modelled or observed flow records, the average of the frequency range should be used as the minimum long-term target frequency.